Tap code

 The tap code, sometimes called the knock code, is a way to encode text messages on a letter-by-letter basis in a very simple way.
 The message is transmitted using a series of tap sounds, hence its name.

 The tap code has been commonly used by prisoners to communicate with each other.
 The method of communicating is usually by tapping either the metal bars, pipes or the walls inside a cell.

 Design

 The tap code is based on a Polybius square using a 5×5 grid of letters representing all the letters of the Latin alphabet, except for K, which is represented by C.

 Each letter is communicated by tapping two numbers, the first designating the row and the second (after a pause) designating the column.
-For example, to specify the letter "B", one taps once, pauses, and then taps twice.
+For example, to specify the letter "B", tap once, pause, and then tap twice.
 The listener only needs to discriminate the timing of the taps to isolate letters.

 To communicate the word "hello", the cipher would be the following (with the pause between each number in a pair being shorter than the pause between letters):